Background pattern

 Warnings and precautions

-Cases of pancreatitis have been reported in patients taking sitagliptin (see section 4).
+There have been reports of pancreatitis (inflammation of the pancreas) in patients taking sitagliptin (see section 4).

-If you develop blisters on your skin, it may be a sign of a condition called bullous pemphigoid.
+If you develop blisters on your skin, it may be a sign of a disease called bullous pemphigoid.

 Your doctor may ask you to stop taking this medicine.

 • gallstones, alcohol dependence, or very high levels of triglycerides (a type of fat) in your blood.
-These conditions may increase your risk of developing pancreatitis (see section 4).
+These diseases may increase your risk of developing pancreatitis (see section 4).

 • diabetic ketoacidosis (a complication of diabetes with high blood sugar levels, rapid weight loss, nausea, or vomiting)